 When DCCF, ADRF, MFAF or NWDAF hosting DCCF are present in the network, whether the NWDAF directly contacts the Data Source NF or goes via the DCCF, or NWDAF hosting DCCF is based on configuration of the NWDAF.

 The Data Source NF may be AMF, SMF, UDM, AF, NSACF, NRF and/or NEF with the related data collection procedures described in clause 5.5.
 The Data Source NF may also be UPF while how to collect data from UPF is not defined in this release of the specification.
-If the Data Source is OAM, The NWDAF may collect relevant management data from the services in the OAM as configured by the PLMN operator.
+If the Data Source is OAM and/or MDAF, the NWDAF may collect relevant management data from the services in the OAM and/or MDAF as configured by the PLMN operator.
 The NWDAF may use the OAM services e.g. generic performance assurance and fault supervision management services as defined in TS 28.532 [19], PM (Performance Management) services as defined in TS 28.550 [31] and/or FS (Fault Supervision) services as defined in TS 28.545 [37].
+The NWDAF may collect the analysis results from MDAF, e.g. service experience and energy saving state analysis and/or end-to-end latency analysis in TS 28.104 [38].